snowdrop/k8s-infra/README.md

 # Instructions to install OpenShift

-This project details how to provision a vm with OpenShift Origin and to install different applications that we propose and which are required required to play with Hands On Lab, do local demo or simply to test.
+This project details how to provision a vm with OpenShift Origin and to install different applications that we propose and which are required to play with Hands On Lab, do local demo or simply to test.

 List of features available